hugetim/empathy-room/docs/index.md

 ## Vision

-What if it were as easy to find someone to exchange empathy with as it is to start that app you would like to use less?
+To be able to find someone to exchange empathy with via videochat, whenever you choose.

 ## Current Status